Horizontally Scaling for User Volume with Distributed Caching

 Distributed Cache Cluster Security

 All InterSystems instances in a distributed cache cluster need to be within the secured InterSystems IRIS perimeter (that is, within an externally secured environment).
 This is because ECP is a basic security service, rather than a resource-based service, so there is no way to regulate which users have access to it.
-(For more information on basic and resource-based services, see the Available Services section of the “Services” chapter of the Security Administration Guide.)
+(For more information on basic and resource-based services, see Available Services.)

 However, the following security tools are available:

 When databases are encrypted on the data servers, you should also encrypt the IRISTEMP database on all connected application servers.
 The same or different keys can be used.
-For more information on database encryption, see the “Managed Key Encryption” chapter of the Security Administration Guide.
+For more information on database encryption, see Encryption Guide.

-Securing Application Server Connections to a Data Server with SSL/TLS
+Securing Application Server Connections to a Data Server with TLS

-If SSL/TLS is enabled on a data server, you can use it to secure connections from an application server to that data server.
+If TLS is enabled on a data server, you can use it to secure connections from an application server to that data server.
 This protection includes X.509 certificate-based encryption.
-For detailed information about SSL/TLS and its use with InterSystems products, see the “Using SSL/TLS with InterSystems IRIS” chapter of the Security Administration Guide.
+For detailed information about TLS and its use with InterSystems products, see InterSystems TLS Guide.

-Disabled — The use of SSL/TLS for application server connections to this data server is disabled, even for an application server on which Use SSL/TLS is selected.
+Disabled — The use of TLS for application server connections to this data server is disabled, even for an application server on which Use SSL/TLS is selected.

-Enabled — The use of SSL/TLS for application server connections is enabled on the data server; SSL/TLS is used for connections from application servers on which Use SSL/TLS is selected, and is not used for connections from application servers on which Use SSL/TLS is not selected.
+Enabled — The use of TLS for application server connections is enabled on the data server; TLS is used for connections from application servers on which Use SSL/TLS is selected, and is not used for connections from application servers on which Use SSL/TLS is not selected.

-Required — The data server requires application server connections to use SSL/TLS; an application server can connect to the data server only if Use SSL/TLS is selected for the data server, in which case SSL/TLS is used for all connections.
+Required — The data server requires application server connections to use TLS; an application server can connect to the data server only if Use SSL/TLS is selected for the data server, in which case TLS is used for all connections.

-There are three requirements for establishing a connection from an application server to a data server using SSL/TLS, as follows:
+There are three requirements for establishing a connection from an application server to a data server using TLS, as follows:

-Both instances must have an ECP SSL/TLS configuration.
+Both instances must have an ECP TLS configuration.

 On the ECP Settings page, click Set up SSL/TLS ‘%ECPClient’ link on the application server side or the Set up SSL/TLS ‘%ECPServer’ link on the data server side.

-Complete the fields on the form in the Edit SSL/TLS Configurations for ECP dialog, These are analogous to those on the New SSL/TLS Configuration page, as described in the section Creating or Editing an SSL/TLS Configuration in the “Using SSL/TLS with InterSystems IRIS” chapter of the Security Administration Guide.
+Complete the fields on the form in the Edit SSL/TLS Configurations for ECP dialog, These are analogous to those on the New SSL/TLS Configuration page, as described in Create or Edit a TLS Configuration.
 However, there are no Configuration Name, Description, or Enabled fields; also, for the private key password, this page allows you to enter or replace one (Enter new password), specify that none is to be used (Clear password), or leave an existing one as it is (Leave as is).

 Fields on this page are: